FoxIO-LLC/blog/_posts/2024-04-23-ja4t-tcp-fingerprinting.md

 These tools add the ability to fingerprint client and server operating systems, devices, particular applications, hosting characteristics, and even if a connection is going through a tunnel, VPN, or proxy.
 If built into a WAF, firewall, or load balancer, it becomes possible to block malicious traffic.

-Included is an explanation for how to block 80% of all internet scan traffic using JA4T fingerprints of known scanners, based on GreyNoise data, and how to block them with F5 Big-IPs.
-See “Blocking Internet Scanners” below for details.

 JA4+: [https://github.com/FoxIO-LLC/ja4](https://github.com/FoxIO-LLC/ja4)\
 JA4TScan: [https://github.com/FoxIO-LLC/ja4tscan](https://github.com/FoxIO-LLC/ja4tscan)\
 Original blog on JA4+: [https://blog.foxio.io/ja4%2B-network-fingerprinting](https://blog.foxio.io/ja4%2B-network-fingerprinting)